- Demand forecasting is broken into several different types of forecasting, ranging from statistical forecasting to sales forecasting.

 Methods of Demand Forecasting

 - Statistical Forecasting: Statistical forecasting is simply one type of demand planning.
-Demand planning is used interchangeably with the term forecasting, but demand planning is also a child term to forecasting (although in practical usage, it makes sense to use them interchangeably as the domain of the forecasting is assumed).
-However, the word forecasting, much like the word prediction is the broadest word in this space.
+Demand planning is used interchangeably with the term forecasting.
+Still, demand planning is also a child term to forecasting (although in practical usage, it makes sense to use them interchangeably as the domain of the forecasting is assumed).
+However, the word forecasting, much like the word prediction, is the broadest in this space.
 Weather forecasters perform forecasting but do not perform demand planning.
 The terms demand planning, and forecasting becomes technically synonymous when the phrase “supply chain” is added to “forecasting.”

 - Sales Forecasting: Sales forecasting is the process by which the sales group or sales department generates their forecast.